Bicycle Master Plan Update

 Bike Master Plan History

-As community interest in bicycling has grown, so too has the need to assess the current Plan last revised in 2011.
+As community interest in bicycling has grown, the need is great to assess the current plan, last revised in 2011.

 Updating the Master Plan